 - Elinchrom 1200W

-- PermaJet FB Mono Gloss Baryta and Photo Lustre paper
+- PermaJet FB Mono Gloss Baryta (now discontinued) and Photo Lustre paper

 #JohnDenton #permajetprintacademy #print #inkjetpaper #photography #photoshoot #Thailand #elephants #packing #preparation #CameraClub #Nikon #Elinchrom #GoPro #JohnandSophiesexcellentadventure #jands